maroon-scorch/Tendam/README.md

 ### Idea 3: Card or Turn-Based strategy game.
-Some examples that come to mind to think about (disregarding the far larger scale): Sid Meier’s Civilization games, Hearthstone, Slay the Spire, Gwent
+A turn-based strategy card game inspired by, disregarding the far larger scale: Sid Meier’s Civilization games, Hearthstone, Slay the Spire, Gwent, etc.

 #### Problem:
-Boredom.

-#### Challenges:
-Any game, even the most basic, will feature a pretty significant non-programming component that relates to game mechanics, game design, asset production, music, and art, which we may or may not be good at.
-Development platform will certainly be another issue.
-Is this to be made in Unity?
-Unity code is written in C#, which is similar to Java but not the same.
-Developing on an engine not all of us have experience in may also pose difficulties of its own
+In a time during the pandemic where very limited social interactions could exist outside of the boundaries of the virtual world.
+It's time for a new card game to offer the solace the boredom and void of many's heart.
 #### Critical Features:
 - Possible PVP environment (Multiplayer), but focus is on single-player environemnt for ease of development and simplicity.
 - Likely some type of roguelike with levels of increasing difficulty in order for it to have replayability.